usemoss/pipecat-moss/README.md

 You'll need:

-1. A Moss project ID and project key (get them from [InferEdge Moss](https://inferedge.com))
+1. Moss project ID and project key (get them from [Moss Portal](https://portal.usemoss.dev))
-2. An existing Moss index with documents (or create one using the examples below)
+2. An existing Moss index with documents (or create one using the example below)
 3. Your API keys for other services (LLM, STT, TTS)

 ### Setting Up Environment Variables